 Shopping – Kimono, Yōjiya, Scarves, Purses, Canvas Totes, Souvenirs

-In this place where geishas and maikos live, learn their trade, and work, it is seeped in the culture and history of these artisans.
+In this place where geishas and maikos live, learn their trade, and work, it is steeped in the culture and history of these artisans.
 What are sold here is a reflection of their daily living essentials, their food preferences, and their fashion and skincare.
-It was almost an anthropological journey, if I dare say.
+It was almost an anthropological journey if I dare say.

 Play kimono dress-up and get a taste of how it is like to walk in those wooden clogs, bun up your hair, and plaster on their skin-whitening (literally) make-up.
 There are many studios to choose from.
 Do your research prior, and be prepared to pay a price to rent the kimonos.
 Of course, you would have a picture or two to show off to your friends back home.

 This is most probably most crowded Yōjiya (よーじや) you will see in all of Kyoto.
 You will not miss it.
 Just look out for their iconic logo.
-This brand is uniquely Kyoto, and their products are good buys for female friends back home.
+This brand is uniquely Kyoto and its products are good buys for female friends back home.